Staking smart contract

 }

 , since this is required for ABI generation.
-ABIs are used by dApps and such to decode custom SC types, but this is out of scope of this tutorial.
+ABIs are used by decentralized applications and such to decode custom smart contract types, but this is out of scope of this tutorial.

 Additionally, we've added PartialEq